No. 21 / Glossary

 Every term, in plain English.

 SEO, AEO, GEO, schema, llms.txt, entity authority.
 The terminology in AI search optimisation can feel overwhelming.
-This glossary explains every important term in language that makes sense, whether you are a business owner or a developer.
+This glossary explains every important term in language that makes sense, whether you are a business owner or a developer, with links to deeper guides where they exist.

 The complete reference.